THE

 Observations:

-Back to the forecast for the week.
+Back to the daily Forecast:

 And now, the news.